I’ve been a drug addict for more than 6 years.

 1.I had more time to focus on important matters

-After quitting drugs I realized that I had enough time to focus on things that helped me progress in life.
-For instance, I had more time to read self-development books and watch informative videos on YouTube.
-I also had more time to assess myself and check what was preventing me from making progress.
-When I was a drug addict, I never had the time to do so because my only concern was getting intoxicated with my fake friends.
+After quitting drugs I realized that I had enough time to focus on things that enabled me to make progress in life.
+Notably, I had more time for reading self-development books and watching informative videos on YouTube.
+I also had more time for assessing myself and determining what was preventing me from making progress.
+When I was a drug addict, I never had the time to do so because I always wanted to get intoxicated with my fake friends.

 2.I saved lots of money